oliverbenee/hotciv/backlog.md

 ### B52 action.
 * [] When a B52 is told to perform its action, it bombs the city below it, which have its population decreased by 1;
-* [] if it reaches 0, then the city is removed.
+* [OK] if it reaches 0, then the city is removed.
 * [] If there is no city, then if the tile's terrain is of type 'Forests' the bombing causes the terrain type to change to 'Plains'.
-* [] All other terrain types are not affected by bombing.
+* [OK] All other terrain types are not affected by bombing.

 ## BUGS TO BE FIXED
 * [OK] Empty catch block in moveUnit() method.